skaisser/skaisser/README.md

 - 💬 Ask me about **anything**

+- 🔭 I’m currently working on some opensource projects as well

 - 📫 How to reach me **kaiser@kpgsa.com**

 - 📄 Know about my experiences [https://www.linkedin.com/in/smkaisser/](https://www.linkedin.com/in/smkaisser/)

-- ⚡ Fun fact **I got more than 2 Milion followers on social networks.**
+- ⚡ Fun fact **I got more than 3 Milion followers on social networks.** and **i've also founded a 🦄 from idea to exit!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">